themacexpert/memora/docs/advanced_usage.md

 - Users have interactions, which are conversations with agents.
 - Each interaction is timestamped and linked to a specific date of occurance.
 - Memories are extracted from these interactions and stored in a user's memory collection.
-- Memories are also linked to both their source messages and source interactions.
+- Memories are linked to both their source messages and source interactions.
+- Memories are also linked to the date node representing the date they were obtained at.
 - All contrary updates to a memory are connected, so there is a historical view of memories, enabling tracking of how information evolves over time.

 ### **Message Structure**